FIXTradingCommunity/fix-orchestra-api/swagger-java-client/docs/RepositoryApi.md

 RepositoryApi apiInstance = new RepositoryApi();
-String searchString = "searchString_example"; // String | pass an optional search string for looking up components Integer skip = 56; // Integer | number of records to skip for pagination Integer limit = 56; // Integer | maximum number of records to return try {
+String searchString = "searchString_example"; // String | pass an optional search string for looking up repositories Integer skip = 56; // Integer | number of records to skip for pagination Integer limit = 56; // Integer | maximum number of records to return try {